 In late 2010, she published this book, Keeping a Blue Light On: A Citizen’s Tribute to the Seattle Police Department.
 The inspiration for the book came from Stacey’s desire to honor the memory of the five Seattle-area police officers who were tragically murdered in late 2009 as well as to honor all law enforcement for their daily commitment and sacrifice.
 Portraits from the book along with excerpts of the officers’ stories were shown in an exhibit at the Photo Center NW from Nov.
 2010 to Jan.
 2011.

-In 2016, Stacey launched her own production company, Stacey Sanner Productions.
-Her work includes creating recruiting videos for the King County Sheriff’s Department (KCSO) and the King County Department of Adult and Juvenile Detention (DAJD).
-She also created training videos for a KCSO/King County Prosecuting Attorneys Office grant proposal designed to help patrol officers navigate the complexities of responding to domestic violence incidents.
-Stacey conceptualizes key messaging and handles all elements of production including on-camera interviews, all b-roll filming, editing and post-production.
+Stacey has launched her own video production company, Stacey Sanner Productions.
+Her work includes recruiting videos for the King County Sheriff’s Department (KCSO) and the King County Department of Adult and Juvenile Detention (DAJD).
+She also films training videos for the Washington State Criminal Justice Training Commission and compiled a series for KCSO/King County Prosecuting Attorneys Office designed to help patrol officers navigate the complexities of responding to domestic violence and sexual assault incidents.
+She recently turned her skills to creating informational and fundraising videos for Code 4 Northwest, a non-profit that offers peer support, counseling and inpatient treatment to all WA state first responders.
+For all her work, Stacey conceptualizes key messaging and handles every element of production including on-camera interviews, b-roll filming, editing and post-production.
 The videos are in keeping with her signature storytelling approach.
-These videos can be viewed on this site under Blue Light Videos.